M87-virgo/soccer_result_smltr/README.md

 <img src="https://github.com/M87-virgo/soccer_result_smltr/blob/main/misc_icons/Neuer%20Ordner/DB_Editor.jpg" alt="database_editor" width="460" align="center">

+- You can add, edit and delete clubs(no Nationalteams) or entire leagues

 ## Concept
 Firstly, this is not the final concept.
 The long-term goal is to generate the results with the help of **machine-learning/deep-learning**